NeoGeographyToolkit/StereoPipeline/docs/sfm.rst

      --bundle-adjust-params "--transform-cameras-using-gcp"

 This may not be as robust as the earlier approach.
+Consider the option ``--fix-gcp-xyz``, to not move the GCP during optimization.

 Solving for cameras when using GCP::

     camera_solve out_gcp/                                     \
       AS15-M-0114_MED.png AS15-M-0115_MED.png                 \
       --datum D_MOON --calib-file metric_model.tsai           \
+      --theia-overrides '--matching_strategy=CASCADE_HASHING' \
       --gcp-file ground_control_points.gcp

 Examine the lines ending in ``# GCP`` in the file::